 - Apply Apprenticeships – The official website for all apprenticeship vacancies

 - All About School Leavers – Information on all sorts of options for 18+ students

 - Not Going to Uni – Information on all sorts of non-university options

 - Student Ladder – Excellent on higher level non-university opportunities

 - Get My First Job – Job vacancies for young people

-We hold a number of Careers events during the year, which offer excellent opportunities for students to conduct research, develop contacts and perhaps even get their foot in the door for work experience.
+We hold a number of Careers events during the year, which offer excellent opportunities for students to conduct research, develop contacts and to get their foot in the door for work experience.
 Below are some of the key events we target or put on to support students:

-- Higher Education and Higher/Degree Apprenticeships Fair (September)
+- Higher Education and Higher/Degree Apprenticeships Fair (Skills London, September)

 - Careers Conference at CTK: University/Employment/Apprenticeships (March)

 - ‘Future Pathways Information Evenings’ for Parents (May)